Goaty-yagi/holbertonschool-higher_level_programming/SQL_more_queries/LEARNING_OBJECTIVES.md

 - 3, Aggregation:

 Within each group created by the GROUP BY clause, the COUNT() function is applied to count the number of occurrences of genre_id from the tv_show_genres table.
 This count represents the number of shows linked to each genre.

+- 4 Having: The HAVING clause filters out genres that don't have any shows linked to them.